-In either case, planting takes place in the spring and fall of each year (after the sod is laid by the builder, for new subdivisions).
+Planting takes place in the spring and fall of each year (after the sod is laid by the builder, for new subdivisions).
 The spacing and location of the trees varies and not every address receives a tree due to space limitations, diversity of soil, tree species availability and any utility obstructions such as lights, hydro poles or stop signs.
 All streetscape designs are approved by Council.
-For more information, please call 905-845-6601.